Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Motivations

 \section{Motivations}

-The motivation for cross-silo collaboration between large and small models is rooted in their complementary nature.
-This section discusses the motivations from the perspectives of model performance, data privacy and model security, and system concerns, highlighting how this collaboration enables efficient AI deployment.
+The motivation for cross-silo collaboration between large and small models is rooted in their complementary nature~\cite{wang2024comprehensive, chen2025survey}.
+In the framework above, this motivation corresponds to three coupled requirements: improving domain utility under knowledge divergence, preserving data privacy, model security, and integrity during collaboration, and satisfying the efficiency budget for practical deployment.
+This section discusses the motivations from the perspectives of model performance, privacy and security, and system concerns, highlighting how this collaboration enables efficient AI deployment.